nmeri17/suphle-docs/src/index.md

   details: Given a penchant for OOP, class names are preferred over aliases in all cases (labelling, payloads/DTOs, routing), both for instant recognition of its purpose and location, but for lazy-loading and auto-wiring them.
 In addition, there are includes, no folder scanning, no questionable instantiation (during booting or whenever) is done without your consent
 - title: Infinite flexibility
   details: Every step of the core experience is both replaceable and configurable in order to maximize your comfort.
 No conventional assumptions are made regarding project's requirements.
 No hard-coded folder names.
 Don't like the ORM?
 Swap it out!
-footer: Made with ❤️ by Nmeri Alphonsus
+footer: Made with blood and tears by Nmeri Alphonsus
 ---